jackdobinson/aopp_obs_toolchain/USAGE.md

 Invoke via `python -m aopp_deconv_tool.interpolate`.

-Accepts a FTIS file specifier for data to be interpolated and a FITS file specifier for a `bad_pixel_mask` that specifies which pixels to interpolate at.
-The strategy used is dependent on the options given to the program.
+Accepts a FTIS file specifier for data to be interpolated and a FITS file specifier for a `bad_pixel_mask` that specifies which pixels to interpolate.
+At any NAN and INF values are also interpolated over if these are not included in the `bad_pixel_mask`.

 The interpolation process uses a [standard interpolation routine](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.griddata.html).
 However, to avoid edge effects the data is: